TylarBratt/Java-Solitaire/README.md

 getFoundationBase() -> getFoundation()
 getCardBack() -> getBack()

 Furthermore, many variable names have been changed and some reverse rebasing has been done.
-Please do not change this back to what is in the video, it will help us in the end.
+Please do not change this back, it will help us in the end.